alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 To test a specific property, use the `--rule` flag.
 This tests only the selected rule, saving time: `certoraRun certora/confs/ActivePool_verified.conf --rule sanity`.

-For additional information on CVL (Certora Verification Language), I recommend paying attention to official [Documentation](https://docs.certora.com/en/latest/docs/cvl/index.html "https://docs.certora.com/en/latest/docs/cvl/index.html"), video of [Practical Introduction](https://www.youtube.com/watch?v=DtVj788m3Qo "https://www.youtube.com/watch?v=DtVj788m3Qo"), and exploring a range of [examples](https://github.com/Certora/Examples "https://github.com/Certora/Examples") and [real projects](https://github.com/Kirkeelee/Certora-examples).
+For additional information on CVL (Certora Verification Language), I recommend paying attention to official [Documentation](https://docs.certora.com/en/latest/docs/cvl/index.html), video of [Practical Introduction](https://www.youtube.com/watch?v=DtVj788m3Qo), and exploring a range of [examples](https://github.com/Certora/Examples) and [real projects](https://github.com/Kirkeelee/Certora-examples).

 If you encounter any questions or need further clarification, the [Certora Discord help-desk](https://discord.com/channels/795999272293236746/1104825071450718338) is an excellent resource for information and support.

 <a name="quality-assurance"></a>
 ## Quality Assurance

 Ensuring the quality of your properties is as crucial as testing in traditional programming.
-To gain a deeper understanding of this crucial process, I recommend two insightful videos: [Checking Specifications - What's the Quality of My Rules?](https://www.youtube.com/watch?v=PjUua2Hi1GA&t=433s) and [Webinar: How to Prevent Prover Timeouts](https://www.youtube.com/watch?v=mntP0_EN-ZQ).
+To gain a deeper understanding of this process, I recommend two insightful videos: [Checking Specifications - What's the Quality of My Rules?](https://www.youtube.com/watch?v=PjUua2Hi1GA&t=433s) and [Webinar: How to Prevent Prover Timeouts](https://www.youtube.com/watch?v=mntP0_EN-ZQ).

 The QA process for formal verification can be categorized into three main stages: